-In general, the Series A Preferred shares have a liquidation preference equal to five (5) times the initial \$0.6425 Series A conversion price (the "Series A Liquidation Preference").
-In addition, the Series A Preferred shares are convertible into the Company's Common Stock, with each Series A Preferred share convertible into the number of shares of Common Stock obtained by dividing (i) the Series A Liquidation Preference, by (ii) the \$0.6425 Series A conversion price, as such conversion price may be adjusted, from time to time, pursuant to the dilution protections of such shares.
-Without limiting the Series A Liquidation Preference, the holders of Series A Preferred shares also have the right to participate with the holders of the Company's Common Stock upon the occurrence of a liquidation event, including the Company's merger, sale of all or substantially all of its assets or a change of control transaction, on an as-converted basis (but for these purposes only, assuming the Series A Preferred shares also have the right to vote as part of a single class with all holders of the Company's voting securities on all matters to be voted on by such security holders.
-Each holder of Series A Preferred shares will have such number of votes as shall equal the number of votes he would have had if such holder converted all Series A Preferred shares held by such holder into shares of Common Stock immediately prior to the record date relating to such vote.
+In general, the Series A Preferred Shares have a liquidation preference equal to five (5) times the initial \$0.6425 Series A conversion price (the "Series A Liquidation Preference").
+In addition, the Series A Preferred Shares are convertible into the Company's Common Stock, with each Series A Preferred Share convertible into the number of shares of Common Stock obtained by dividing (i) the Series A Liquidation Preference, by (ii) the \$0.6425 Series A conversion price, as such conversion price may be adjusted, from time to time, pursuant to the dilution protections of such shares.
+Without limiting the Series A Liquidation Preference, the holders of Series A Preferred Shares also have the right to participate with the holders of the Company's Common Stock upon the occurrence of a liquidation event, including the Company's merger, sale of all or substantially all of its assets or a change of control transaction, on an asconverted basis (but for these purposes only, assuming the Series A Preferred Shares to be convertible into only thirty percent (30%) of the shares of Common Stock into which they are otherwise then convertible).
+The holders of Series A Preferred Shares also have the right to vote as part of a single class with all holders of the Company's voting securities on all matters to be voted on by such security holders.
+Each holder of Series A Preferred Shares will have such number of votes as shall equal the number of votes he would have had if such holder converted all Series A Preferred Shares held by such holder into shares of Common Stock immediately prior to the record date relating to such vote.